alexradzin/callstack/README.md

 2. `Class` where the method is declared
 3. Arguments used to call the method.

-All this information is available from be beginning of call sequence until current method.
+All this information is available for all methods in current call sequence, i.e. typically starts from `main()` method for the main thread or from `run()` method for all alther threads.

 ## Usage
 It is very easy to use `CallStack`: